RedisLabsModules/redisml/docs/commands.md

 ML.MATRIX.SCALE key scalar
 ```
 #### Description
-This command scales a matrix, updating the entries of the matrix stored in `key` by multiplying them with `scalar`.
+Scales a matrix, updating the entries of the matrix stored in `key` by multiplying them with `scalar`.

 #### Return value:
 Simple string reply